gboehl/dynare/doc/manual/source/the-model-file.rst

        is set to a periodicity of to LOWEST_PERIODICITY, e.g. :math:`6` to :math:`32` quarters if the model frequency is quarterly.
 Default: ``[6,32]``.

+    .. option:: filtered_theoretical_moments_grid = INTEGER

+       When computing filtered theoretical moments (with either option ``hp_filter`` or option ``bandpass_filter``), this option governs the number of points in the grid for the discrete Inverse Fast Fourier Transform.
+It may be necessary to increase it for highly autocorrelated processes.
+Default: ``512``.

     .. option:: irf = INTEGER